-As Amsterdam already had another Cineac newsreel cinema, the Cineac Damrak location switched from showing newsreels to feature films in 1941.
+As Amsterdam already had another Cineac newsreel cinema, located opposite the Tuscchinski Theater (it has its own page on Cinema Treasures), the Cineac Damrak location switched from showing newsreels to feature films in 1941.
 In 1974 the Cineac was converted into a twin cinema and on 23rd January 1975 Cineac 2 opened in the former balcony with a seating capacity of only 99.
 The Cineac closed on 6th July 1983 with Cineac-1 playing “Cyclone” starring Arthur Kennedy and Carrol Baker and in Cineac-2 a soft core sex film “Sexfestijn rond het ouderkerksplein” was the final attraction.

 The building was converted into an amusement arcade with slot machines etc on the ground floor and a small casino in the former balcony.
 Nothing remains of the interior decoration, but the blade signs on both front and rear facades remained with the Cineac name, until 1994 when the word was replaced by ‘Casino’.

 Just login to your account and subscribe to this theater.